 Time Out facilitates meaningful, in-home engagement through intergenerational companionship by connecting older adult individuals with trained college students.
 This includes conversation, reading, and light activities at the home.
 It does not include personal care — such as bathing, dressing, feeding, or toileting — nor administering medications or therapies.
 While private respite care may cost more than $20 an hour, Time Out care providers will be available for $8.50 an hour and up to 10 hours per week.

-- Complete an information profile on this brief form: Connect Here
+- Complete an student information profile on this brief form: Connect Here

-- You can also reach out with questions to the Time Out program coordinators:
+- You can also reach out with questions to the Time Out program:

 Intergenerational Center at Temple University